 BIO: Brendan Robertson is a Technology Innovation Coordinator and French Language Programs Coordinator.
 He has been working in Technology and French Immersion for over 20 years.
 As an avid cyclist and Fencing Master he brings diversity to the classroom.

-SESSION TITLE: Augmented Reality in the Classroom
+SESSION TITLE: Virtual Reality and Augmented Reality in the Classroom